Botanical Name: Antirrhinum majus

 Keep them cool.
 Snaps thrive in cool weather, giving the best show of blooms in spring and fall.

-Snapdragons are tender perennials yet treated as annuals.
-You'll enjoy a spectacular year of flowers before they start to fade.
-Plan to sow new seeds every year for the best show of flowers.
 Look for dwarf varieties of Antirrhinum majus for indoor growing.
-'Magic Carpet' reaches just 6 inches (15 cm) tall.
+'Magic Carpet' and 'Tom Thumb' reach no more than 6 inches (15 cm) tall.
 'Twinny' varieties are 12 inches (30 cm) high.

 Origin: Southern Europe

 Height: Dwarf varieties are 6-12 in (15-30 cm)

 Water: Water thoroughly and often to keep potting mix constantly moist, but not soggy.
 Use a pot with a drainage hole to prevent root rot.
 If you're growing them on your patio, check them often so they don't dry out.

 Humidity: Average room (around 40% relative humidity).
 If indoor air is dry, try one of these easy ways to increase humidity for your snapdragons.

 Temperature: Snapdragons thrive in cool to moderate temperatures (60-75°F/16-24°C).
 If you choose to grow them outdoors, it's a good idea to harden off the seedlings before moving them outside in early spring.
 Snapdragon flowers will tolerate light frost.